 At Mass Tort Alliance, our skilled trial attorneys have vast experience litigating product liability lawsuits, and we have frequently gone toe-to-toe with major manufacturers.
 We are not afraid to fight for your right to fair compensation.
 If you hire one of our attorneys to represent you, your attorney will:

 Families who have children with neurological and behavioral disorders often incur significant medical and mental health care costs, which can place a significant financial strain on you and your loved ones.
 That’s why we are committed to helping you hold negligent manufacturers accountable for failing to warn pregnant consumers about the dangers associated with their acetaminophen products.

 We provide our legal services on a contingency-fee basis.
 This means that you will not owe us any upfront legal fees.
 Instead, your attorney will be paid a percentage of your total settlement or judgment if they settle or win your case.
 If your attorney does not successfully obtain compensation for you, they will not collect a legal fee.
 Your attorney doesn’t get paid if you don’t get paid.

-Was your child diagnosed with a neurological or behavioral disorder such as ASD, ADHD, or CP following prenatal use of Tylenol or another acetaminophen product?
-If so, you might qualify for a Tylenol lawsuit.
+Was your child diagnosed with a neurological or behavioral disorder such as ASD, ADHD, or CP following prenatal use of an acetaminophen product?
+If so, you might be able to file a lawsuit.
 Contact Mass Tort Alliance today for a consultation to discuss your case and your legal options.
 Let us connect you with the right lawyer.
 Call us at or take our free quiz to discover whether you’re eligible for a mass tort lawsuit.